riccardoFasan/polyglot/README.md

 - pdf
 - raw text files like .txt or .dat

-> ⚠️If you want to translate **PDF**s, rember to enable the PDF translations from your DeepL API account.
+> ⚠️ If you want to translate **PDF**s, rember to enable the PDF translations from your DeepL API account.

 ## Installation